COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Treatment for stage III salivary gland cancer depends on whether the cancer is low-grade (slow growing) or high-grade (fast growing).

-Treatment of stage IV salivary gland cancer may include the following:
+Treatment of stage IVA, stage IVB, and stage IVC salivary gland cancer may include the following:

 Treatment of recurrent salivary gland cancer may include the following: